Powerlearnproject/se-assignment-day-2-git-and-github-Akinyi-02/README.md

  •Security risks
  •No control over forks

+ Advantages of private repository;
+ •Controlled Access:Provides control over who can access, view, and contribute to the repository.
+Ideal for proprietary or confidential projects.
+•Security:Reduced risk of exposing sensitive information or code to unauthorized individuals.
+Better suited for projects that require privacy and security.
+•Selective Collaboration:Allows for focused collaboration with specific individuals or teams without public scrutiny, making it easier to manage and review contributions.

+Disadvantages;
+•Limited exposure
+•High cost
+•Less community engagement

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?